dober-man/dober-man.github.io/xc/xc-vuln-app-was.md

 ---
 layout: default
-title: Configuring a Vulnerable App in Azure with Expiration-Based Cleanup
+title: Configuring a Vulnerable App in Azure with XC - WAS
 ---

 # Deploying Vulnerable Web Apps in Azure With Automated Expiration Cleanup